 PoE management and Automatic Port Mapping requires SNMP enabled with the community settings configured correctly in the Device Details

 Diagnostic and Port Details

-For every single switch interface port, there is additional information that can be accessed by selecting the port name or icons on the left of the SNMP information list.
+There is additional information for every single switch interface port that can be accessed by selecting the port name or icons on the left of the SNMP information list.